 Dr. Mackenzie is an educator involved in training residents, fellows and visiting observers.
 He is frequently invited as a visiting professor nationally and internationally.
 His research interests include skeletal dysplasia, limb length discrepancy, limb alignment and muscle diseases.

-Alfred Atanda, Jr., MD, is the surgical director of the Sports Medicine Program, a pediatric orthopedic surgeon and a sports medicine specialist at duPont Hospital for Children.
+Alfred Atanda, Jr., MD, is the surgical director of the Sports Medicine Program, a pediatric orthopedic surgeon and a sports medicine specialist at Nemours Children’s Hospital, Delaware.
 He also serves as the director of the pediatric orthopedic surgery medical student clerkship at Thomas Jefferson University.

 Dr. Atanda also provides mentorship to the department’s fellows and residents, and has received a significant grant for research.
 He completed an internship and orthopedic surgery residency at the University of Chicago Medical Center.
-Dr. Atanda received advanced training in pediatric orthopedics with the completion of a fellowship at duPont Hospital for Children.
+Dr. Atanda received advanced training in pediatric orthopedics with the completion of a fellowship at Nemours Children’s Hospital, Delaware.
 He also completed a sports medicine fellowship at Thomas Jefferson University Hospital.

 With a primary clinical focus of sports medicine and pediatric trauma, Dr. Atanda’s performs arthroscopic surgery of the knee, shoulder, ankle and elbow.
 His research interests include upper extremity overuse injuries, anterior cruciate ligament (ACL) injury prevention and patellofemoral disorders (problems stemming from the relationship between the knee and femur, or thigh bone).

-Kirk W. Dabney, MD, is the division chief of the Cerebral Palsy Program and a pediatric orthopedic surgeon at duPont Hospital for Children and a provisional staff member in orthopedic surgery at the Medical Center of Delaware.
+Kirk W. Dabney, MD, is the division chief of the Cerebral Palsy Program and a pediatric orthopedic surgeon at Nemours Children’s Hospital, Delaware and a provisional staff member in orthopedic surgery at the Medical Center of Delaware.
 Dr. Dabney also serves as an assistant professor of orthopedic surgery at Thomas Jefferson University in Philadelphia and clinical assistant professor of orthopedic surgery at Georgetown University Medical Center in Washington.

 Dr. Dabney completed his undergraduate degree at Princeton University and earned his medical degree from Jefferson Medical College of Thomas Jefferson University.
 He completed a surgical internship at Thomas Jefferson University Hospital and a residency at Howard University in Washington.
-He completed research and clinical fellowships at duPont Hospital for Children.
+He completed research and clinical fellowships at Nemours Children’s Hospital, Delaware.